underscoreio/underscoreio/src/html/_posts/2015-05-28-typechecking-sql.md

 Here we're using doobie's add on for specs2 to perform analysis of a query.
 Note that I've changed the query to be a value in an object.
 Pulling queries out into some kind of module is going to be good practice if you're using this style of query checking.

 Notice, as with Slick, we're providing database connection information that could be different from the database we're developing against.
-You can probably tests against multiple databases, if that was useful.
+You can probably test against multiple databases, if that's useful to you.

 We can run our test suite as we usually would: